rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 ## Extension Tasks
 > _Ideas for go-getters.
 Advanced topic for doers to get on with if they finish early.
 These will usually not have a solution and are provided for additional scope._

- - Enhance the `todolist-api` with the security scanning tools as you've done for the `todolist-api`
+ - Enhance the `todolist` with the security scanning tools as you've done for the `todolist`
- - Enhance the `todolist-api` with the coverage reporting as you've done for `todolist-api`
+ - Enhance the `todolist` with the coverage reporting as you've done for `todolist`
  - Add Black Duck or other package scanning tooling for our NodeJS app
  - Add Container Vulnerability scanning tooling to the pipeline
  - Add `Stryker` to create mutants and do additional non functional testing of the App